tkikawa/optsim/examples/README.md

 Example of 1cm * 1cm * 1cm cubic scintillator used for Super-FGD.
 The scintillator is defined as medium with index=1.592 and att.length=30mm and no scattering.
-The scintillator is surrounded by reflector coating with is defined as reflector.
+It is surrounded by reflector coating with is defined as reflector.
 1.0mm fibers go through 1.5 diameter-holes drilled on the scintillator.
 The fibers are defined as detector in order to estimate the light collection efficiency to the fibers.
 The scintillator volume is defined as the optical photon source.